 Where did 98.6 degrees come from?

 In the mid-1800s a German physician, Carl Wunderlich, measured axillary (armpit) temperatures from about 25,000 people and found that the average was 98.6˚ F (37˚ C).
-And so we’ve believed that ever since.
+And so, we've believed that ever since.

-But more modern studies have called this time-honored truth into question, and have found that
+But more modern studies have called this time-honored truth into question, and have found that normal body temperature

 Are humans getting cooler?

-In this study, researchers analyzed temperature recordings from three periods of time over 157 years:
+Yes.
+That 2020 study analyzed temperature recordings from three periods of time over 157 years: